a-7-sss/N-Queens-Problem/Hill climbing/readme.md

-# Solving N-Queens with Hill Climbing (Simple Try)
+# Solving N-Queens with Hill Climbing

 In this project, I tried to solve the N-Queens problem using the Hill Climbing algorithm.
 The idea here is not to make the best or fastest solution, but to understand how